tfc/tfc.github.io/_posts/2016-05-08-compile_time_type_lists.md

 ## Outlook

-With not too much code (Although it is actually a lot and ugly code, compared to a lot of languages), it is possible to maintain lists of types.
+With not too much code (Although it is actually a lot and ugly code, compared to most other programming languages), it is possible to maintain lists of types.
-Lists of types seem completely worthless at first sight, or at least only worth for demonstrating purely functional toy meta programs.

-Have a look at a working implementation in my brainfuck template meta program on github: [Link to typelist.hpp](https://github.com/tfc/cpp_template_meta_brainfuck_interpreter/blob/master/typelist.hpp)

-In the next article i will show how to put them to use in order to do useful stuff at compile time.
+In the next article i show how to put them to use in order to do useful stuff at compile time:
+[Link to the article about transformations between user input/output and type lists]({% post_url 2016-05-14-converting_between_c_strings_and_type_lists
+%})

+One example of code which does heavily use type lists, is my fun [brainfuck interpreter template meta program on github](https://github.com/tfc/cpp_template_meta_brainfuck_interpreter).
+Link to is its [typelist.hpp list implementation](https://github.com/tfc/cpp_template_meta_brainfuck_interpreter/blob/master/typelist.hpp)